walialu/2048/readme.markdown

 You also need to change the value of `src/config/aufeminin.com.js` to the matching config file you created earlier.

-The second job does a shitload of stuff for us, but even this is dead simple, let's jump into it.
+The second job does a shitload of stuff for us, but even this is dead simple.
+Let's jump right into it.

     {
       "id": "js",